-- Next, the effective strategy responsible for the PIT entry is determined using Find Effective Strategy algorithm (Section 3.4.1).
-The selected strategy is then triggered for the before satisfy Interest action with the PIT entry, the Data packet, and its incoming Face (Section 5.1.1). - The PIT entry is then marked satisfied by deleting all in-records, and the out-record corresponding to the incoming Face of the Data. - The straggler timer (Section 4.2.4) is then set on the PIT entry. - Finally, for each pending downstream except the incoming Face of this Data packet, outgoing Data pipeline (Section 4.3.3) is entered with the Data packet and the downstream Face.
+- After name-based scope constraint is checked, the Data packet is matched against the PIT using Data Match algorithm (Section 3.3.2).
+If no matching PIT entry is found, the Data is unsolicited, and is given to Data unsolicited pipeline (Section 4.3.2). - If one or more matching PIT entries are found, the Data is inserted to ContentStore.
+Note that even if the pipeline inserts the Data to the ContentStore, whether it is stored and how long it stays in the ContentStore is determined by ContentStore admission and replacement policy.3 - The next step is to cancel the unsatisfy timer (Section 4.2.1) and straggler timer (Section 4.2.4) for each found PIT entry, because the pending Interest is now getting satisfied. - Next, the effective strategy responsible for the PIT entry is determined using Find Effective Strategy algorithm (Section 3.5.1).
+The selected strategy is then triggered for the before satisfy Interest action with the PIT entry, the Data packet, and its incoming Face (Section 5.1.1). - The Nonce on the PIT out-record corresponding to the incoming Face of the Data is inserted to the Dead Nonce List (Section 3.4), if it's deemed necessary (Section 4.2.6).
+This step is necessary because the next step would delete the out-record and the outgoing Nonce would be lost. - The PIT entry is then marked satisfied by deleting all in-records, and the out-record corresponding to the incoming Face of the Data. - The straggler timer (Section 4.2.4) is then set on the PIT entry. - Finally, for each pending downstream except the incoming Face of this Data packet, outgoing Data pipeline (Section 4.3.3) is entered with the Data packet and the downstream Face.
 Note that this happens only once for each downstream, even if it appears in multiple PIT entries.
 To implement this, during the processing of matched PIT entries as described above, NFD collects their pending downstreams into an unordered set, eliminating all potential duplicates.